vitotai/BrewPiLess/README.md

 ## Usage
 ### Setup WiFi network setting.

-WiFi Manager is used to setup the network setting.
-At the first use or the connected network changed or disappear, WiFi Manager will setup a AP named `brewpi`.
+WiFi Manager is used to setup the the network.
+On first use or if the connected network changes or disappears, WiFi Manager will setup a AP named `brewpi`.
 The network setting can be done through the web page after connecting the ESP8266 as AP.
 Please check URL for more detail.

 https://github.com/tzapu/WiFiManager

 **(New)** After **three minutes**, ESP8266 will proceed to enter soft AP mode.
-That means you have olny three minutes to setup the network.
+That means you only have three minutes to setup the network.
 ### Soft AP mode
-BrewPiLess now can run in AP mode, which enables it to run stand alone.
+BrewPiLess now can run in AP mode, which enables it to run as stand alone device.
 The newly modified WiFiManager has a new option, "Soft AP Mode".
 Soft AP mode will also be entered if the network setting is not configured in three minutes (and previous connected network doesn't exist, or there is no previously connected network.)
-**This design is to enable recovery from power shortage or system reset.** Without this feature, BrewPiLess will hang at the network setting state and won't perform temperature management funcitons.
+**This design is to enable recovery from a power shortage or system reset.** Without this feature, BrewPiLess will hang at the network setting state and won't perform temperature management funcitons.

-For scheduled temperature management, aka Beer Profile mode, the "time" information is needed to manage the temperature, but NTP server will not be accessible without internet connection.
+For scheduled temperature management, aka Beer Profile mode, the "time" information is needed to manage the temperature, but an NTP server will not be accessible without an internet connection.
 Therefore, **manual setup of "time" is necessary in this mode**.
 In page of "Temperature Management", aka /control.htm, a SET TIME button will be shown when the time of ESP8266 is far away from the computer/phone.
 Pressing that button will set the time of ESP8266 to the time of the computer/phone, or the browser to be exact.

 **To enable automatic recovery from power shortage or system reset**, the time informatoin is saved periodically and restored at boot-up if NTP is not accessible, which means the duration of power shortage is assumed to be zero.
 If the power shortage lasts too long, the shedule will not be on track.
 For example, if the power shortage lasts 8 hours, the schedule will be off for 8 hours since that 8 hours is missing for ESP8266.
 Without a RTC, this might be the best I can do.